Elysian Fields parents take concerns about bullying to the school board

-Elysian Fields, Tx.
-(KTAL/KMSS) A grieving community comes together to take their concerns about bullying to the Elysian Fields school board.
+ELYSIAN FIELDS, Texas (KTAL/KMSS) – A grieving community is coming together to take their concerns about bullying to the Elysian Fields school board.

 So many people attended the Monday night meeting that it had to be moved into the auditorium.
 Parents were there to rally behind two families and prevent another tragedy.